What are the key changes to benefits in Labour’s welfare overhaul?

 These claimants will either be found to have ‘limited capability for work’ (LCW), meaning they may not be able to look for work now but are expected to in the future, or ‘limited capability for work and work-related activity’ (LCWRA), meaning they are not expected to be able to work soon, and do not need to prepare for employment.

 The assessment to determine this will now instead be folded into the one that is used to assess eligibility for PIP, creating one unified health assessment and benefit.
-However, the health elements of UC and PIP are distinct benefits with different purposes, meaning there will need to be considerable changes to the PIP assessment before this is fit for purpose.
+However, the health elements of UC and PIP are distinct benefits with different purposes.

+Labour has confirmed that this single assessment will still be based on the impact of disability on daily living, as is the case with PIP, and not on capacity to work, as is the case with the health element of UC.
+The Green Paper explains: “This will de-couple access to the health element in UC from work status, so people can be confident that the act of taking steps towards and into employment will not put their benefit entitlement at risk.”

 Universal Credit rates to change – with winners and losers